Resolving Nested ‘.bin’ Blocks

 So, what do you do?
 Network Box has a number of recommendations:

-– For customers not requiring executable attachment blocks, turn them off or at least remove ‘.bin’ from your list of extensions to be blocked for nested attachments.
+– For clients not requiring executable attachment blocks, turn them off or at least remove ‘.bin’ from your list of extensions to be blocked for nested attachments.

 – If you do require these, then implement a multi-defense approach – block known executable file extensions (but not ‘.bin’), and also block by content analysis (e.g., Microsoft executable content).